GabrielTofvesson/sudoku/README.md

 complete removal of boundary checks and error conditions.
 To enable this optimization, simply add `-DOPTIMIZE` to your compiler flags.

+## Live status output
+If you would like to get a live status output of speculative value placement, add the `-DPRINT_STATUS=[mask]` to your compiler flags.
+The mask specifies the bitmask to be applied when determining after how many iterations to print a board to the output.
+For example, `-DPRINT_STATUS=0xFFF` should print a board every 4096th (0x1000) call to the simplification algorithm.

 ## TODO

 * Optimizations